Lydzje/lynput/README.md

 - [ ] ...

 ## Lynput gamepad map
-Analog inputs are not implemented yet, that's why they do not appear in the map that follows.
+Analog input is not implemented yet, that's why they do not appear in the map that follows.

 ![xbox_360_controller_map](res/xbox_360_controller.png)